phartz/service-broker-cli/README.md

 ## Logging

 Service-Broker-CLI does not provide a logging in the classical sense.
-But you can trace the Service-Broker API requests and answers.
+But you can trace the Service Broker API requests and answers.

 ```
 $ SB_TRACE=ON && sb services